Intuz-production/react-native-button/README.md

 <h1>Introduction</h1>
-INTUZ presents a very handy React Native component which allows you to have a ready-made Button controller with support for both image and text inside your next mobile app projects.
-Try it your self by following below integration, Enjoy!
+INTUZ presents a very handy React Native component which allows you to have a ready-made Button controller with support for both icons and text.
+Try it your self by following below integration steps, Enjoy!

 <br>
 <h1>Features</h1>